 Reading Tip Sheets for Parents in Multiple Languages

 Our one-page parent tips offer easy ways for parents to help kids become successful readers.
 Although we've divided these tips by age, many of them can be used with children at various ages and stages — we encourage you to choose the ones that work best for your child.
 We have tip sheets for parents of preschoolers, kindergarteners, first graders, second graders, and third graders.

-Available in English and 10 other languages: Spanish, Arabic, Traditional Chinese, Haitian Creole, Hmong, Korean, Navajo, Russian, Tagalog, and Vietnamese.
+Available in English and 11 other languages: Spanish, French, Arabic, Traditional Chinese, Haitian Creole, Hmong, Korean, Navajo, Russian, Tagalog, and Vietnamese.